Lessons from Zen and the Art of Motorcycle Maintenance on the importance of engagement

 General Teaching strategies Cambridge Learner AttributesCambridge Learners

 One of the Cambridge learner attributes is ‘engaged.’
-Robert Pirsig’s book ‘Zen and the art of Motorcycle maintenance’ has a lot to say about high quality engagement, indeed the main idea he presents is that this is the secret to a fulfilled life.
+Robert Pirsig’s ‘Zen and the Art of Motorcycle Maintenance’ has a lot to say about high quality engagement and the importance of student engagement in learning.
+Indeed the main idea he presents is that this is the secret to a fulfilled life.
 What lessons does this hold for schools?

 Those who live a life of quality strive for arête in all they do and realize their full potential in the process.
 Helping individuals to do this, in my opinion, is what distinguishes the truly excellent schools and teachers.
 While it is difficult to maintain arête in all of life’s challenges, I believe it is possible to nurture habits and approaches to learning that support it.